A graph-state based synthesis framework for Clifford isometries: A graph-state formalism for Clifford isometries synthesis

 From Eq.~\ref{sympl_form}, by taking the first $n+k$ columns we have an operator of the form

 where $F \in F_2^{(n-k) \times k}$ is an arbitrary rectangular boolean matrix, $G_n$ is $S'$ in Eq.~\ref{sympl_form} and $G_k$ is the top block $k \times k$ of $S$.

 We rewrite $M_V$ as

-and we recall from Theorem~\ref{thm1} that adding any column $k+1 \hdots n$ to any column $n+1 \hdots n+k$ of $M_V$ is free and does not change the functionality of the Clifford isometry.
+by splitting the first $n$ columns of $M_V$ and we recall from Theorem~\ref{thm1} that adding any column $k+1 \hdots n$ to any column $n+1 \hdots n+k$ of $M_V$ is free and does not change the functionality of the Clifford isometry.
 So with suitable column operations we can zero $F$.
 Hence the result.

 \end{proof}

 \begin{theorem}

 Any Clifford isometry, up to Hadamard gates on the output qubits, has a normal form given by Eq.~\ref{isometry_form}.